awakari/.github/profile/README.md

 # 1. Overview

-Conventional search engines are used to find information by a query.
+Conventional search is used to find an important information by a query.
-The problem is reverse in the modern world of real-time data streams.
+The problem is reverse in the modern world of real-time message streams.
-It's necessary to filter and consume the data matching a query on the fly.
+It's necessary to filter and consume messages matching a query on the fly.
-Existing stream processing solutions offer only the iteration way to find matching queries.
+Existing messaging solutions offer only "channels" or "topics" for this.
-For example, a system may have billions of user queries registered.
-Then every incoming message causes the iteration over the billions queries to find all the matches.
-So this doesn't scale efficiently when number of queries grows.
+Nevertheless, these tend to contain tons of irrelevant information.

-Awakari is a message pub/sub system that comes to solve this problem.
+Awakari comes to solve this problem by using flexible subscriptions instead of channels.
-It brings additional features:
-* Rich subscription matching conditions:
-  * Wildcards
-  * Grouping:
-    * Nested conditions and groups
-    * Logic functions
-* Scalability:
-  * Handle any big number of subscriptions
-  * Sustain any large message throughput without a latency impact

 ## 1.1.
 Comparison